What is yoga?

 Yoga is an ancient form of exercise that focuses on strength, flexibility and breathing to boost physical and mental wellbeing.

 The main components of yoga are postures (a series of movements designed to increase strength and flexibility) and breathing.

 The practice originated in India about 5,000 years ago, and has been adapted in other countries in a variety of ways.
-Yoga is now commonplace in leisure centres, health clubs, schools, hospitals and surgeries.
+Yoga is now common in community centres, gyms, health clubs, schools and hospitals.

 What are the health benefits of yoga?

 Dozens of scientific trials of varying quality have been published on yoga.
 While there's scope for more rigorous studies on yoga's health benefits, most studies suggest that yoga is a safe and effective way to increase physical activity, especially strength, flexibility and balance.

 There's evidence that regular yoga practice is beneficial for people with high blood pressure, heart disease, aches and pains, including low back pain, depression and stress.

 Reviews of clinical trials over the past 20 years show that yoga can significantly improve pain, disability and mood in people with persistent pain.

 Yoga improves balance by strengthening your lower body, in particular your ankles and knees, thereby reducing your chances of falling.
 However, falls may sometimes be caused by a health condition, in which case it's a good idea to see your doctor.